gretasacilotto/Automated-Dermoscopic-Image-Classification-with-CNNs-for-melanoma-detection/README.md

 The purpose was not only to identify the model with the best quantitative performance, but also to investigate how preprocessing choices, transfer-learning strategy, regularisation, and fine-tuning influence model behaviour in a dermoscopic classification task.

-The experimental workflow consists of two main phases:
+The experimental workflow consists of 3 main phases:
 1. **Baseline comparison**
    VGG16, ResNet50, and DenseNet121 were trained using the same transfer-learning pipeline.
 2. **Targeted optimisation**
    ResNet50, VGG16, and DenseNet121 were optimised using model-specific or regularisation-oriented strategies.

-Grad-CAM was subsequently used to qualitatively inspect which image regions contributed most to each model prediction.
+3. **Grad-CAM** was subsequently used to qualitatively inspect which image regions contributed most to each model prediction.

 ## Objectives